-These must all be dated within the last three months - except for the council tax bill which should be in the latest year.
+These must all be dated within the last three months - except for the council tax bill which can be for the latest year.

 Proofs are only required on the first application and are not required on any subsequent renewals.
 A change of address would require proof documents as it would be classed as a new application.